“When is the real doctor coming to see me?”

 To make matters worse, some men in positions of power in medicine are now afraid to mentor women, for fear of false allegations of sexual misconduct, according to the New England Journal of Medicine.

-The founding of Time’s Up Healthcare, a new movement fighting for safe workplaces, is bringing these stories out into the open.
+The founding of Time’s Up Healthcare, a movement fighting for safe workplaces, brings these stories out into the open.
 This movement is especially vital for women of color, who face an additional layer of racial harassment.
-A paper published by the National Academies of Sciences, Engineering and Medicine last year found that women of color report significantly higher numbers of feeling unsafe and hearing more sexist remarks from their peers and supervisors than any other demographic.
+A paper published by the National Academies of Sciences, Engineering and Medicine found that women of color report significantly higher numbers of feeling unsafe and hearing more sexist remarks from their peers and supervisors than any other demographic.

 One licensed practical nurse said, “I have seen parents slap nurses in the face.
 I have seen a nurse physically attacked in an empty room.
 I have heard a parent threaten to come in and shoot staff.
 I have seen parents bring weapons into the facility while visiting their children.
 The facility did nothing to protect their staff.
 They won’t call police because then it would show in public records that it is in an unsafe place.”

 This is just the beginning.
-The fact that #MeToo and #TimesUp has sparked such a wide range of reactions from both men and women proves that these conversations are far from over.
-This International Women’s Day, and every day, Figure 1 is committed to making sure they continue, both on and off our platform.
+This International Women’s Day, and every day, Figure 1 is committed to making sure these conversations continue, both on and off our platform.

 Originally published March 2019; updated March 8, 2022

 Join the Conversation